suchitj2702/algo-irl-frontend/src/content/blog/fine-tuning-case-study.md

 3. **Meta Llama 3.1 8B** - Together.ai serverless LoRA (cost optimization)

 ### Experiment 1: GPT-4.1-nano (OpenAI API)

+[GPT-4.1-nano](https://openai.com/index/gpt-4-1/) is OpenAI's first-ever nano model, released in April 2025 as the fastest and most cost-effective model in their lineup.
+Despite its compact size, it punches above its weight—scoring 80.1% on MMLU and outperforming GPT-4o mini on coding benchmarks.
+With a 1 million token context window and optimized instruction-following capabilities, it's specifically designed for high-throughput, cost-sensitive workloads like classification, extraction, and structured output generation.
+OpenAI explicitly positions GPT-4.1-nano as an ideal candidate for [knowledge distillation](https://community.openai.com/t/fine-tuning-updates-reinforcement-fine-tuning-now-available-gpt-4-1-nano-fine-tuning/1255539), making it a natural fit for this experiment.

 **Training Configuration:**
 ```json